 Known for his logical application and understanding of the rules, Dircks most recently served as a basketball and football official (serving as a line/flank and back judge), having previously officiated collegiate soccer and softball, in addition to basketball and football.
 He presently serves his country in the United States Navy.

-UEFL Appeals Board Charter Member, Replay Guru, and 'Teachable Moments' Instructor
+Assistant UEFL Commissioner, Replay Guru, and 'Teachable Moments' Instructor

-'tmac' joined the Umpire Ejection Fantasy League as an observer and begin his journey on the UEFL Appeals Board as a founding board member in 2012.
+'tmac' joined the Umpire Ejection Fantasy League as an observer and begin his journey on the UEFL Appeals Board as a founding board member in 2012, becoming Assistant Commissioner following the 2016 season.
 The author of many key decisions and a leader on the Board, tmac has and continues to umpire professional and amateur baseball in North America, and approaches plays from a standpoint of umpire mechanics and technique.
 He is an expert when it comes to Replay Review decisions, overseeing the UEFL's collection of Replay Review data.

 CEO, Official Business and 'Officially Speaking' Columnist